Monument to the founders of Odesa: Reconstruction

-Especially careful was approach in search of granite samples needed to make the pedestal.
-Thus, the column was made of red granite, mined in the Yemelyanovsky career (also known as "Zhytomyr granite"), for the pedestal – from the Yantsevskoye deposit, for staircases - from Novokonstantinovskoye granite deposit in Ukraine.
-On 19th July 2007 a grand laying of the symbolic stone at the site of the restored monument was held.
+The approach was especially careful in search of granite samples needed to make the pedestal.
+The column was made of red granite, mined in the Yemelyanovsky career (also known as "Zhytomyr granite"), for the pedestal – from the Yantsevskoye deposit, for staircases - from Novokonstantinovskoye granite deposit in Ukraine.
+On 19 July 2007 a grand laying of the symbolic stone at the site of the restored monument was held.

 Ruslan Tarpan: - "As in the old Odesa and the same today: in the basis for building foundation was laid a capsule or a granite plate.
 Similarly, today, in the presence of priests, we made a solemn bookmark of this monument."

 Restoration of the monument required putting in order the entire area around the monument.
-Within six months the project documentation was created, archive materials were studied to restore the original appearance and colors of buildings.
-"Incor Group" company conducted a full restoration of Ekateriniskaya Square 6000 elements of the stucco decorations on the buildings was recreated as well as cast-iron elements like lattice balconies, gates, which are facing the square.
+Within six months the project documentation was created, and archive materials were studied to restore the original appearance and colors of buildings.
+"Incor Group" company conducted a full restoration of Ekateriniskaya Square 6000 elements of the stucco decorations on the buildings were recreated as well as cast-iron elements like lattice balconies, and gates, which face the square.